How to choose the right child seat

 Weigh up your children

-As we alluded to in the intro there, the starting point is to know the basics about your kids.
+The starting point is to know the basics about your kids.
 So stick them on the scales, measure them, and ask their grandparents to remind you of the dates they were born.

 Weight range: up to 10kg (22lbs)